FaithWambugu/projects_afrofemcoders/README.md

 Demo Multiple Linear Regression = Split, trained and tested data,using the  Penguins Dataset.

 Demo Simple Linear Regression = Used penguins Dataset to find the relation between flipper length and body mass.

+Did analysis on Airbnb listings in NYC in 2019